KittyGiraudel/sass-guidelines/en/_tools.md

 ## SCSS-lint

 Linting code is very important.
-Usually, following guidelines from a styleguide helps reducing the amount of code quality mistakes but nobody's perfect and there are always things to improve.
+Usually, following guidelines from a styleguide helps reducing the amount of code quality mistakes but nobody’s perfect and there are always things to improve.
 So you could say that linting code is as important as commenting it.

 [SCSS-lint](https://github.com/causes/scss-lint) is a tool to help you keep your SCSS files clean and readable.
 It is fully customisable and easy to integrate with your own tools.